 for bicycles and chain driven machinery.
 Their senior managers were

-often British and some employees were former "tommies" who had
+often British and some employees were "tommies" who had

 married French girls and stayed

 in France after the Great War.
-There were 1,648 British subjects living
+There were 1,648 British subjects in the

 James George ‘Jack’ Hartshorn (1900-1974), the Honorary British Consul in Calais, did his best to help the British community escape from Calais.
 He was an agent for the Norwich Union Assurance company and the Steam Navigation Company as well as a wealthy lace manufacturer.
 His father had been the British Consul before him.
 Any distinguished visitor arriving in Calais during the 1930s was bound to be greeted by Mr Hartshorn.
 When interviewed by La Voix du Nord in 1966 he recalled meeting the Prince of Wales and Neville Chamberlain on several occasions, greeting Mahatma Gandhi and Chancellor Dolfuss of Austria in Calais and accompanying Emperor Haile Selassie on the ferry to England when he fled Ethiopia.